geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " The fatal pledge thou canst not yield to ber."

-" I will !" the king in eager transport said,
+" I will!" the king in eager transport said,
 And o'er his form a milder lustre play'd: